beratuslu/jokes-app-back-end/README.md

 1. Alter the database settings in the config-folder for your environment.
 This Boilerplate uses environment variables (NODE_ENV).
 When no NODE_ENV is set, the environment variable 'dev' is used.
 1. Create a Database named: frontmen_boilerplate_v1 or be lazy and let Sequelize-CLI do it for you.
 Run `$ sequelize db:create frontmen_boilerplate_v1 --env=autodetect` in your terminal.
 Make sure the database user in the config has sufficient rights for this database.
 1. To create the Database schema, simply run `$ sequelize db:migrate --env=autodetect`.
-1. Let's add some data in the Database by running `$sequelize db:seed:all --env=autodetect`.
+1. Let's add some data in the Database by running `$ sequelize db:seed:all --env=autodetect`.
 1. Start the server by running `$ node index.js` from the root of the project or use nodemon to use features like livereload.
 1. Or run `$ nodemon` from the root of the project to enable this feature.